akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Overview

 A rule allows you to automatically enrich some information in your products, according to automatic actions based on conditions.
 It applies on attributes, categories, system attributes (status, completeness...).
-For more details, please refer to [the dedicated article](blabla.html).
+For more details, please refer to [the dedicated article](get-started-with-the-rules-engine.html).

 # View all rules

-The `Settings/Rules` screen displays all rules that have been created and then imported in the PIM.
+The `Settings/Rules` screen displays all the rules that have been created and then imported in the PIM.
-You can search on the rule's code.
+You can search on the rule code.

 ![image](../img/Settings_Rules.png)